akifpathan/healthcare/README.md

 - Install `metamask`, setup account

-- Deploy the smart contracts on Etherium or Polygon network and copy the contract address
+- Deploy the smart contracts on `Ethereum` or `Polygon` network and copy the contract address

 - Set network on `metamask` to the network where you deployed you smart contracts .
 Might need to enable test networks in settings.